-To grid data with faults in Surfer, you need to have an XYZ data file that you want to grid in addition to one BLN file that defines the fault traces.
+To grid XYZ point data in text file data with faults in Surfer, you need to have an XYZ data file that you want to grid in addition to one BLN file that defines the fault traces.
 The articles Create a NoData Polygon or BLN file in Surfer and Create a BLN file to display multiple polylines in Surfer provide instructions for each of the available methods of to creating a BLN file of the fault traces.
+Please note, this article explains gridding with a fault in the Grid Data dialog only.

 Be aware that faults can greatly increase the gridding time.
 We recommend that as few points as possible exist in the fault BLN file, preferably under 100 points.
 The more points you have in the fault file, the longer it will take to grid the data.
 Note that there is not a way to specify direction of movement or amount of displacement along a fault in Surfer, as they aren't specifically geological faults.